Share on Social Media

 Rhodes said the internship was invaluable to her because of the amount of confidence she gained during the experience.
 “Before the internship, I hadn’t felt as confident about my clinical skills.
 Because I felt like I was a part of the team, I was comfortable about asking questions.
-It made me feel like part of the work family,”
+It made me feel like part of the work family,” she added.

 Instead of working after graduation as a graduate nurse, Rhodes chose to take time off to prepare for the NCLEX.
 On Feb.
 1, she learned she passed the national licensing exam.
 In March, she returned to the Medical Surgical Unit as a registered nurse.